hazemabollfadl/Covid19-Analysis/README.md

 * Data Exploration: Initial exploration of the dataset to understand its structure, including examining columns, data types, and identifying key metrics.
 * Data Cleaning: Preprocessing steps to clean and prepare the data, handling missing values, duplicates, and ensuring data integrity for accurate analysis.
 * Querying and Analysis: Utilizing SQL queries to extract meaningful insights.
 This includes analyzing infection rates, recovery rates, and fatality ratios across different regions and time periods.
-We also looked into the demographic distribution of cases, such as age groups and gender differences.
+I also looked into the demographic distribution of cases, such as age groups and gender differences.
 * Visualizations: Creating visual representations of the data to highlight trends and patterns in the pandemic’s progression.
 These visualizations aid in better understanding the results of our analysis.
 * Reporting: Summarizing findings into a report format that highlights key insights and observations derived from the dataset.